 StopFailure Hook: Observability for API Error Termination¶

-StopFailurehook fires when a Claude Code turn ends due to an API error — rate limit, auth failure, billing error, or server error — providing a deterministic signal for logging, alerting, and external recovery coordination.
+StopFailurefires when a Claude Code turn ends due to an API error, providing a deterministic signal for logging, alerting, and recovery coordination.

-Added in Claude Code v2.1.78, StopFailure is an observational hook — not a control hook.
+StopFailure is an observational hook, not a control hook.
 The runtime ignores its exit code and output.
-It cannot block, retry, or resume the session; it fires after the turn has already failed.
+StopFailure cannot block, retry, or resume the session.
+It fires after the turn has already failed.

-The hook's role is notification: log, push a metric, trigger an alert.
-Retry or re-launch logic must live in an external process — a CI supervisor, cron job, or shell wrapper — that reads the hook's output and decides what to do next.
+The hook's job is notification: log, push a metric, trigger an alert.
+Retry or re-launch logic must live in an external process such as a CI supervisor, cron job, or shell wrapper.
+That process reads the hook's output and decides what to do next.

-Contrast with Stop, which fires on successful completion.
-Both are non-blocking; StopFailure is the error branch.
+Stop is the counterpart that fires on successful completion.
+Both are non-blocking.
+StopFailure is the error branch.

 Claude Code passes JSON on stdin when StopFailure fires: